zzxwill/oss/intl.en-US/Tools/ossimport/Distributed deployment.md

     -   Retry failed tasks.

         Tasks may fail to run because of network issues or other causes.
 Only failed tasks are retried.
 Run `bash console.sh retry [job_name]` in Linux.
-The **job\_name**  is an optional parameter which specifies to retry tasks of the job named **job\_name**.
-If the `job_name` parameter is not specified, failed tasks of all jobs are retried.
+The job\_name parameter is optional.
+If it is specified, tasks of failed jobs are retried.
+If it is not specified, tasks of all jobs are retried.

     -   Stop the migration job.

         Run `bash console.sh stop` in Linux.

-        Note:
+        **Note:**

-        -   When the `bash console.sh` parameter has an error, the `console.sh`automatically prompts the command format.
+        -   When the `bash console.sh` parameter has an error, `console.sh` automatically prompts the command format.
         -   We recommend that you use absolute paths for directories of the configuration file and submitted jobs.
-        -   The configuration for jobs \(that is, the configuration items in **job.cfg** \) cannot be modified after submitted.
+        -   The configuration for jobs \(that is, the configuration items in job.cfg\) cannot be modified after submitted.
 -   Common causes of job failure
     -   A file in the source directory was modified during the upload process.
 This cause is indicated by a `SIZE_NOT_MATCH` error in `log/audit.log`.
 In this case, the old file has been uploaded successfully, but the changes have not been synchronized to the OSS.
     -   A source file was deleted during the upload process, leading to the download failure.